Skip to main content

 • The table name resolves correctly and is not blank.

 • Column types are not UNKNOWN.
-If they are, check your ref() targets and make sure you are using single quotes.
+If they are, recheck your ref() targets.

 • The SQL looks correct overall.